 Give meaning to actions with a view to fostering employee loyalty, involvement and motivation and enabling them to innovate.

-IFPEN’s dynamic human resources policy is hinged around the identification and anticipation of the expertise required to reflect the ambitions of its Performance and Objectives Contract and evolving national energy transition priorities.
+IFPEN’s human resources policy is hinged around the identification and anticipation of the expertise required to reflect the ambitions of its Performance and Objectives Contract and evolving national ecological transition priorities.

 The priorities defined by IFPEN for the implementation of this corporate social responsibility policy concern: